 To enter the program, students must meet the prerequisite for college level reading, writing, and math.
-They must have completed a college-level math course and CAH 105 Computer Applications or equivalent.
-Students must also complete Medical Terminology by the end of the first quarter.
+They must have completed a college level math course, CAH 105 Computer Applications or equivalent, and a five credit Medical Terminology course.
 Students must maintain a B or above in all technical and general education courses to continue in the program.

 Students will have a criminal background check performed by the Washington State Patrol and the Washington State Board of Pharmacy prior to their clinical rotation.
+Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
-This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/Diphtheria, Tuberculosis Test, and Varicella, as required by contracts with clinical facilities and CDC recommendations.
+This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/Diphtheria, Tuberculosis Test, Current Flu and Varicella, as required by contracts with clinical facilities and CDC recommendations.